arturonline/docs/web/React/Advanced/propTypes.md

 ## Objects

-You can use `PropTypes.shape` to specifiy the structure of an object.
+You can use `PropTypes.shape` to specify the structure of an object.

 E.g.